CS2103AUG2016-W11-C4/main/docs/DeveloperGuide.md

      (those code units are assumed to be working).<br>
       e.g. `teamfour.tasc.storage.StorageManagerTest`
    3. Hybrids of unit and integration tests.
-These tests check multiple code units as well as how the are connected together.<br>
+These tests check multiple code units as well as how they are connected together.<br>
       e.g. `teamfour.tasc.logic.LogicManagerTest`
 <br><br>